Mel Ottenberg

-Mel Ottenberg (born 1976) is an American wardrobe stylist and the editor-in-chief of Interview magazine.
+Mel Ottenberg (born April 25, 1976) is an American wardrobe stylist and the editor-in-chief of Interview magazine.
 From 2011 to 2019, he worked as Rihanna's stylist and has styled numerous other high profile musicians, actresses, and celebrities.
 In 2024, he designed a unisex capsule collection with denim brand RE/DONE.
 He lives and works in New York, New York.

 Early life and education

 Ottenberg grew up in Washington, D.C., and graduated from Edmund Burke School in Forrest Hills.
 His father, Ray, was a fourth-generation baker who ran the family-owned Ottenberg Bakery.
 Ottenberg's mother and stepfather were in custom publishing, designing magazines.
 He grew up as “culturally Jewish” and had a Marrakech-themed Bar Mitzvah.
 When he was young, he went to Corcoran every weekend to take drawing classes and painting classes.
 He said he was also inspired by copies of Vogue that his best friend's mom had lying around.

-Later, in the early '90s, he snuck out to go to nightclubs in D.C., including Tracks and the Vault where he could observe youth fashion.
+Later, in the early '90s, he snuck out to go to nightclubs in D.C., including Tracks and the Vault, where he could observe youth fashion.
 He was also inspired by celebrities like Madonna, Pat Benatar, and Grace Jones.

 For college, he attended Rhode Island School of Design.
 He interned for designer Richard Tyler in summer 1995.
 After school, he moved to New York and worked for designer Katayone Adeli as a "trims guy."
 His dream was to be a fashion designer like Marc Jacobs.

-Work
+Career

 Editorial and campaigns

 Ottenberg's first-ever styled magazine feature was for The Face in 2001, which he styled primarily from his closet.
 From 2013 to 2018, he served as fashion director of 032c.

 Ottenberg first worked with Interview magazine in 2010, interviewing Joan Rivers for an article.
 He then returned to Interview in 2018, when he became the magazine's creative director.
 His first story as creative director was the cover story featuring filmmaker Agnes Varda for the September 2018 "relaunch" of the magazine.
 Ottenberg was named editor-in-chief of Interview in 2021.
 In 2022, Ottenberg was named Daily Front Row’s editor-in-chief of the year.

 During his career, he has collaborated with numerous photographers including Inez and Vinoodh, Mario Sorrenti, Steven Klein, Terry Richardson, Wong Kar-Wai, and Collier Schorr.
 His work has appeared in publications like Purple, Harper's Bazaar, Dazed & Confused '.
 GQ, French Vogue, Rolling Stone and T.

 His campaigns include Dior, Nike, Balenciaga, Diesel, Paris Texas, Poster Girl, Zara, Calvin Klein, Frame, Balmain, Gucci, Woolrich, and Tom Ford.